Are you at risk of falling?

 Up and go test film

-Please note: This is not a replacement for GP / medical advice, as a medical professional will be able to carry out additional tests.
-If there is a genuine concern about falling, you need to request a comprehensive falls assessment from a qualified professional.
+Please note: This is not a replacement for professional advice from your General Practice Team or Pharmacist.
+If there is a genuine concern about falling, you should request a comprehensive falls assessment from a qualified professional.

 - It’s always best to plan ahead and prepare yourself and your home, just in case you do have a fall.
 It will help give you and your family peace of mind, knowing that you’re fully prepared.